Need Help? Give us a call.

 If you’re looking for a countertop POS system powered by an iPad, then the Square Stand is your top option.
 The Square Stand iPad POS system is actually a bundle of three forms of Square POS hardware:

-Alternatively, if you’re looking for more mobility than a countertop iPad POS system can allow your team, then look to the aptly named Clover Go.
-In the years since Square first hit the scene, Clover POS systems have seriously given them a run for their money.
+Alternatively, if you’re looking for more mobility than a countertop iPad POS system can provide your business, then look to the aptly named Clover Go.
+In the years since Square first hit the scene, Clover POS systems have given them a serious run for their money.
 One of their most competitive iPad POS system offerings is their card reader, the Clover Go.

 To access Clover POS software, though, you’ll need to pay a monthly fee.
 Clover Register Lite will cost you $14 a month, and Clover Register will cost you $29 a month, although your first month of software will be free.